 The community promise, pictured below, was first developed for a collective impact effort that began in 2014.
 It summarizes decades of research in human development, particularly how positive human relationships help children and adults thrive.

 The community promise reflects a set of mutually reinforcing activities that enable all stakeholders to impact positive youth development.
 Because parents impact children in a different context, the Parenting Promise was developed with the same reinforcing activities.

 For far too many years, communities have focused on ways to fix kids’ deficits rather than building on their innate strengths.
 We’ve grappled with kids’ declining mental health and increasing use of drugs and alcohol for years.
 And while we’ve made progress in many areas, our children deserve so much more.

 They deserve to dream—and to feel like they belong.
-(See I Have a Dream) They deserve to believe in themselves and their abilities to chart their own meaningful paths through life.
+(See I Have a Dream, created collaboratively by young people.)
+They deserve to believe in themselves and their abilities to chart their own meaningful paths through life.
 They deserve to feel seen, heard, and understood.
 Sadly, most children don’t feel this way.

 We know that children thrive when parents, schools, and communities nurture their healthy development.
 But how do we move from talking about our children’s challenges to acting effectively on their behalf?
 Collective impact may be an answer.